 In Windows 10, click Start , type Default Programs, and then click Default Programs.

 Under Web browser click Microsoft Edge, and then click Internet Explorer in the Choose an app dialog box.

 Close the Choose default apps dialog box.

 Here are some other things that can go wrong.

 You're using Windows and are in a browser other than Internet Explorer.
 You can follow the steps above on Windows to change your browser to Internet Explorer.

 If you're using Internet Explorer 10 with Windows 7 or Windows 8, there could be a hot fix for the problem.
-See Error when you open a SharePoint Document Library in Windows Explorer or map a network drive to the library after you install Internet Explorer 10 for more info.
+For more info, see Error when you open a SharePoint Document Library in Windows Explorer or map a network drive to the library after you install Internet Explorer 10.

 You're using Office 365 on a Mac.
 Open with Explorer is not supported by Microsoft on Macs.
 Try "Microsoft Document Connection" as a substitute.
-See SharePoint: Work with Documents using Document Connection for Mac OS for more info.
+For more info, see SharePoint: Work with Documents using Document Connection for Mac OS.

 You're editing a List in SharePoint and Open with Explorer is grayed out.
 Open with Explorer is not available to lists, only Libraries.